Lake Davenport Sailing Club

 Reynolds Motor Company Trophy

-Brass sailboat model on walnut base.
-Donated to LDSC in 1981 by Doug Reynolds, to be awarded annually to Class MC Fall Series Champion.
+Brass sailboat model on walnut base, donated 1981 by Doug Reynolds.
+MC Fall Series Champion.

 Memorial Day Trophy